Skip to content

 Make a reservation if possible.
 The raw egg and truffle rice finish is not to be missed.

-"A cozy and intimate restaurant known for its exceptional A5 wagyu sukiyaki.
-The truffle rice with raw egg finish receives especially high acclaim."
+A cozy and intimate restaurant known for its exceptional A5 wagyu sukiyaki.
+The melt-in-your-mouth beef, rich broth, and the addition of raw egg and truffle on rice receive high acclaim as a delightful finishing touch.

 The inner wholesale market moved to Toyosu in 2018, but the outer market at Tsukiji is still very much alive, and Tsukiji Ihachi sits right in the middle of it.
 They specialize in A5 wagyu steak, grilled on a hot stone at your table.
 It's theatrical in the best way: you hear the sizzle, you smell the fat rendering, and then you eat beef that costs a fraction of what the same cut would run you at a Ginza steakhouse.
 The lunch sets are the value play here.
 The dinner menu expands but the lunch gives you the core experience for less.
 The location means you can combine it with a morning walk through the outer market, grabbing tamagoyaki and fresh seafood from the stalls before sitting down for steak.